NFL Playoff Format

 The format of the NFL playoffs includes a single elimination bracket system similar to March Madness for NCAA basketball, but which has a few wrinkles that differentiate it.
 The NFL Playoffs system has changed a few times over the years, with the two most recent alterations occurring in 2002 and 2020.

 Teams in the Playoffs

 In addition to the four best teams from each conference, the next three best teams within the conference also earn a spot in the first round of the playoffs.
 These teams are known as wild card teams, and there are a total of six of them that qualify to play in the postseason.
 Wild card teams are decided by their overall win-loss record, with the top three teams from each conference that didn’t win their division being selected for the wild card spots.

 Wild Card Round

 Following the Wild Card Round of the playoffs, the winners of each of the six games will move on to the Divisional Round of the playoffs.
 Unlike a traditional bracket, the NFL playoff bracket can be rearranged.
 The number-one-seeded team from each conference will always play the remaining team with the lowest seed.
 Therefore, if the seventh seed upsets the second seed in the Wild Card Round, the number-one seed will face the seventh seed in the divisional round.
 Furthermore, the winner of the fourth vs. fifth-seed game and the third vs. sixth-seed game would play one another.

 After the Divisional Round playoff games come the AFC and NFC Championship Games.
 In both conferences, the two winners of the divisional games advance to face one another in the conference championships.
 Therefore, there are a total of two conference championship games, with only four teams remaining in the playoffs.
-The winner of the conference game will be the conference champion for the season and advances to the final round of the playoffs: the Super Bowl.
+The winner of the conference game will be the conference champion for the season and advance to the final round of the playoffs: the Super Bowl.

 The Super Bowl